-Knowing your style gives you the confidence to buy just the right piece.
+A clear sense of style gives you the confidence to buy just the right piece.
 Furniture that is in keeping with your style or complements it successfully makes your space not just comfortable, but attractive as well.

 03 of 07

-Buying green furniture seems like the best thing to do to protect your health and that of your home.
 With the raised awareness about the plight of our planet, buying green furniture seems even more important.